hanyingyang/pdfANN/docs/config_guide.md

 # Configuration Reference Guide
 This document explains all fields in **ANNConfig** (network architecture) and **TrainingConfig** (training procedure).
-It is intended as a clear, concise reference for users configuring models in the `ANN_pipeline` project.
+It is intended as a clear, concise reference for users configuring models in the `pdfANN` project.

 ---